-The Board of Directors of the District hereby certify that as of December 31, 2017 and pursuant to the City Resolution No. 2008-51, no action, event or condition has taken place constituting a material modification of the Amended and Restated Service Plan, as approved by the Town of Castle Rock on May 6, 2014.
-The District has submitted an application for Quinquennial Review to the Town Attorney on August 23, 2018.
+The Board of Directors of the District hereby certify that as of December 31, 2018 and pursuant to the City Resolution No. 2008-51, no action, event or condition has taken place constituting a material modification of the Amended and Restated Service Plan, as approved by the Town of Castle Rock on May 6, 2014.